Vellis59/openseo-studio/README.md

 - **Contextual generation options panel** for prompt mode and TOC toggles, scoped to generation only.
 - **Generation-only preferences** stored separately from global settings and skipped in anonymous mode.

-> Note: The previous cover image generator is temporarily disabled while we revisit the feature.

 ---